QLab: Version history

+Licensing

+QLab offers multiple tiers of licenses, reflecting the broad feature set of the program.
+The free version of the program includes limited audio and video playback functionality, and separate licenses are available for fully-featured audio output, video output, and lighting control.

+Licenses are available as a perpetual license, as a daily rental, or as a volume license for large installations.
+As of November 2023, licenses are only sold for QLab 5; these licenses are also honored for QLab 4 installations.
+Perpetual licenses can be reassigned to different computers via an automated web interface.

+Features

 Audio playback

 QLab allows an end-user or designer to align audio files in a sequential order.
 Once the audio files are inserted into the cue list, the end-user can then manipulate it by looping it, changing the amplitude or volume, and adding fades in or out.
 Audio cues can also be placed into groups, so that multiple files can be triggered at one moment.

 Video playback

-The video capability of the software in its most recent version allows a designer to add video files to their cue lists, allowing them to be time aligned with other cues, including audio files.
-Video files can be altered in real time in QLab, by integrating a Quartz Composer file.
-The designer can also select on which video card or cards the video will play.
-It is useful to note that the speed of the computer processor and video card can affect the quality of video playback.
+QLab is capable of playing back multiple video formats, fully integrated with audio playback and other cues.
+In addition to video files, QLab can route and display video signals from cameras, through multiple supported protocols.
+A text editor is also available for surtitles and other applications, and video effects can be applied to any content.
+The video system in QLab supports advanced use cases such as projection mapping.

+Video output is available through a variety of protocols.
+QLab 5 utilizes multiple layers of abstraction in its video output system, allowing output devices such as screens and projectors to be split, combined, and manipulated.
+QLab can output video through the Mac's native video outputs, Blackmagic Design video adapters, and network devices over Syphon and NDI.

-MIDI integration
+Show control integration

 QLab supports MIDI bi-directionally.
 QLab allows MIDI signals to be sent as a cue to trigger other devices, such as digital audio consoles.
 The software also accepts MIDI signals as triggers for its own cues.
-MIDI signals can be sent to QLab from other computers running QLab software, or any other MIDI capable device, using a MIDI Interface.
+MIDI signals can be sent to QLab from any other MIDI capable device, using a MIDI interface.